Late Assignment Excuses. TOP 12 Working Options

 Sometimes, you just know you can do better.
 Explaining that you need extra time to enhance the quality of your work can be a testament to your dedication to excellence.

 “I wanted to improve the quality of my work to meet the IB standards, but I needed additional time.”
 Striving for quality is often a respectable excuse, showing dedication to producing the best possible work.
+You can also improve your essay writing skills with the latest technology by checking out our article on using AI tools.

 9. Misunderstanding Assignment Instructions